-The big news: Congress, Kamal Haasan criticise BJP over ‘Mersal’ censorship, and 9 other top stories
+The big news: RBI says linking Aadhaar with bank accounts is mandatory, and 9 other top stories

-Other headlines: A Union minister refused to attend Tipu Sultan celebrations in Karnataka, and the CBI has sought permission to reopen the Bofors case.
+Other headlines: Rahul Gandhi took on the Centre on ‘Mersal’ censorship, and a Union minister refused to attend Tipu Sultan’s birth anniversary celebrations.

 A look at the headlines right now: